 For the fiscal year ended December 31, 2023, members of the Board of Directors who are not employees of the Company or the Bank ("Outside Directors") were entitled to receive an annual retainer of \$37,500 from the Bank with no additional retainer from the Company.
 In addition, in 2023, the Chairman of the Board received a fee of \$75,000 for services to the Company and the Bank in those capacities.
-The Chairman of the Audit Committee received an additional annual retainer of \$15,000, the Chairman of the Compensation Committee received an additional annual retainer of \$10,000, and the Chairman of the Nominating and Governance Committee received an additional annual retainer of \$7,500.
+The Chairman of the Audit Committee received an additional annual retainer of \$15,000, the Chairman of the Compensation Committee received an additional annual retainer of \$15,000, and the Chairman of the Nominating and Governance Committee received an additional annual retainer of \$7,500.
 Outside Directors also received meeting fees of \$1,500 for each Board or Bank Board meeting attended, \$1,300 for each Audit Committee meeting attended, and \$1,000 for each other committee meeting attended, whether or not they are members of such committee.
-However, where the Board of Directors and the Bank Board meet on the same day, directors receive only a single committee meeting fee where identically constituted committees of the Board of Directors and Bank Board meet on the same day.
+However, where the Board of Directors and the Bank Board meet on the same day, directors receive only a single Board meeting fee for such meetings.
+Similarly, directors receive only a single committee meeting fee where identically constituted committees of the Board of Directors and Bank Board meet on the same day.